orion3dgames/t5c/README.md

 - simple quest system
 - simple trainer system (learn abilities)
 - simple vendor system (buy and sell)

-## Current Roadmap 2023/2024

-- vat animation with instances
- > this should allow many more monsters and players, current tests are very promising and should allow up to 200-400 on the screen at the same time
-- dynamic damage calculation + progression
-- fine tuning all the current systems
-- more to come...

 ## Links
 Follow the progress on the official babylon.js forum: [https://forum.babylonjs.com/t/multiplayer-top-down-rpg-babylon-js-colyseus/35733](https://forum.babylonjs.com/t/multiplayer-top-down-rpg-babylon-js-colyseus/35733)